thecodrr/docgen/docs/configuration.md

 ### docs_dir

-Tells Doctave to use the specified path as the base path for generating documentation.
+Tells Docgen to use the specified path as the base path for generating documentation.

 This option should be used if you wish to store your documentation in a directory that is not `docs/`.

 This is an optional setting.

 Example:

 ```yaml
 ---
 docs_dir: custom_documentation_directory/